 - Article 5.
 Life, honor, dignity, and other natural human rights are inviolable.
 The rights and liberties of the person and citizen are recognized, observed and protected by the state.

 - Article 8.
 In Tajikistan, social life develops on the basis of political and ideological pluralism.
 No state ideology or religion may be established.
 Social associations are formed and operate within the framework of the Constitution and laws.
 The state provides them with equal possibilities in their operations.
-Religious organizations are separate from the state and may not interfere in governmental affairs.
-The formation and operation of social associations which advocate racial, ethnic, social or religious animosity or which incite violent overthrow of the constitutional system, as well as the organization of armed groups, are forbidden.
+Religious associations are separate from the state and may not interfere in governmental affairs.
+The formation and operation of social associations and social associations that advocate racial, ethnic, social or religious animosity or which incite violent overthrow of the constitutional system, as well as the organization of armed groups, are forbidden.
+No foreign political party may operate in Tajikistan, parties of an ethnic or religious nature are prohibited, and no political party can be financed by any foreign states or organizations, foreign legal entities, or foreign citizens.

 - Article 10.
 The Constitution of Tajikistan possesses supreme legal power, and its norms have direct application.
 Laws and other legal acts that are contrary to the Constitution do not have legal force.
 The government and all its organs, officials, citizens, and citizens’ associations are obligated to comply with and execute the Constitution and laws of the republic.
 International legal acts recognized by Tajikistan are a constituent part of the legal system of the republic.
 In the case of a discrepancy between the laws of the republic and recognized international legal acts, the norms of the international acts are applied.
 Laws and international legal acts recognized by Tajikistan enter into force after their official publication.

 - Article 14.
 The rights and freedoms of the person and the citizen are regulated and protected by the Constitution and laws of the republic, as well as by international legal acts recognized by Tajikistan.
-Limitations of the rights and freedoms of citizens are only allowed for the purposes of ensuring the rights and freedoms of other citizens, ensuring social order, and protecting the constitutional system and territorial integrity of the republic.
+Limitations of the rights and freedoms of citizens are only allowed for the purposes of ensuring the rights and freedoms of other citizens, ensuring social order, and protecting the fundamentals of the constitutional system, national security, national defense, public morals, public health, and territorial integrity of the republic.

 - Article 29.
 Each citizen has the right to participate in lawfully established meetings, protests, demonstrations, and peaceful marches.
 No one may be forced to participate in these activities.